mahussain99/capstone-api-starter/README.md

 ![img.png](image/img.png)

 ## Future Work
-- Improve search and filtering with advanced
+- Improve search and flexible filtering with minimum, maximum price and so on.
 - Build a full admin dashboard managing products and categories.
-- Filtering by price
 - Add item in shopping cart

 ## Resources